mulesoft-catalyst/cicd-gocd-example/README.md

 # GoCD Example Pipeline with Mule

-A example pipeline usign GoCD like CI Server tool.
+A example pipeline using GoCD like CI Server tool.

 # The example App
 For this PoC we'll use a basic Mule API, containing: